amayj288/SNS-Assignment-5_Group-10/README.md

                  -> python trans_cipher.py

 Once this is run, it will ask the user to enter the inputs as required, and the user can enter them and see the required output.
+(e.g. Enter the Key: HELLO
+      Enter Plain Text: defend the east wall of the castle Cipher Text is:  ETSLELDDALHTFHTOCEEEWFANEATS
+      Original Message is:  DEFENDTHEEASTWALLOFTHECASTLE )

 2) Ottway-Rees Protocol